openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/temporoparietalJunction
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Temporoparietal junction' is a regional part of brain.
-It is part of the cerebral cortex.
+   :definition: Is a regional part of brain.
+Is part of the cerebral cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023852) ('is_a' and 'relationship')]
-   :description: An area of the brain that locates at the interception of temporal and parietal cortices (at the posterior end of the Sylvian fissure).
+   :description: An area of the brain that locates at the interception of temporal and parietal cortices (at the posterior end of the Sylvian fissure). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023852)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111603
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0023852#temporoparietal-junction-1
    :name: temporoparietal junction